BananoCoin/nano_tipper_z/README.md

     This is great! /u/banano_tipbot 1

-If the subreddit is a friendly subreddi, the bot will repsond with a message.
+If the subreddit is a friendly subreddit, the bot will repsond with a message.
 If the subreddit is not friendly, a PM will be sent to both the sender and the recipient.

 # Private Messages